leangjia/blender_docs/manual/physics/fluid/introduction.rst

    Example of a fire simulation.

-Gases / smoke are emitted inside of a :doc:`Domain </physics/fluid/type/domain/index>` from a mesh object or particle system.
+Gases or smoke are emitted inside of a :doc:`Domain </physics/fluid/type/domain/index>` from a mesh object or particle system.
 The smoke movement is controlled by airflow inside the domain, which can be influenced by :doc:`Effector </physics/fluid/type/effector>` objects.
 Smoke will also be affected by the scene's